serghine-abdelillah/Calculator/App/webApp/README.md

 # calculator as a Web Application
-Implemnet a calcualtor using HTML,
+Implemnet a calcualtor using HTML, CSS